"The best infrastructure is the one you don't have to manage."

 Benefits for AI Workloads

-Scale model inference dynamically as user requests grow. - Cost Efficiency
+- Auto-Scaling AI Inference: Scale model inference dynamically as user requests grow.

-Pay only for active invocations — ideal for sporadic AI workloads. - Faster Prototyping
+- Cost Efficiency: Pay only for active invocations ideal for sporadic AI workloads.

-Deploy models without managing servers or containers. - Seamless Integration
+- Faster Prototyping: Deploy models without managing servers or containers.

-Combine with APIs, data streams, and databases using event triggers. - Global Reach
+- Seamless Integration: Combine with APIs, data streams, and databases using event triggers.

 Building an AI system on a serverless foundation involves combining multiple managed services into an event-driven workflow.